rguiscard/fossil-scm-in-zig/README.md

 ## Overview ##

 Original Fossil SCM can be compiled with typical `configure; make;` steps.
-Internally, it create configure files, creates several tools, preprocesses source codes, then do the final compilation, resulting a single `fossil` binary.
+Internally, it runs configure, creates several tools, preprocesses source codes, then do the final compilation, resulting a single `fossil` binary.
 It is a [multi-step process](https://fossil-scm.org/home/doc/trunk/www/makefile.wiki).
 The goal of this repository is to recreate the same compilation process with Zig build system, namely `build.zig`.
 If possible, a single `zig build` can create `fossil` binary.
 Otherwise, it may take several steps to build the final binary.

 ## Build ##